 Fill up with some cheap oil as you did with the engine.
 Ride the bike for some minutes and immediately drain out the oil again.
 Repeat until the oil looks clear.

-Then fill up with the manufacturer-specific oil according to the specs in the manual (usually until oil runs out of the overflow/fill hole with the bike on a level surface).
+Then fill up with the manufacturer-specific oil according to the specs in the manual (usually until the oil runs out of the overflow/fill hole with the bike on a level surface).

 Really?
 Arent the brakes a sealed system, you may ask.
 How can water get in?